isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 prefix delegation pool prefix and length identifying the pool.
 If the option is not explicitly specified for this pool, no option is deleted.
 In particular, the given option may exist for a subnet containing the specified pool.
-Such option instance is not affected by this command as this command merely deletes a prefix delegation pool level option.
-In order to delete subnet level option the `remote-option6-subnet-del` command must be used instead.
+Such an option instance is not affected by this command as this command merely deletes a prefix delegation pool level option.
+In order to delete a subnet level option the `remote-option6-subnet-del` command must be used instead.

 ::